LDiazN/ldiazn.github.io/_posts/2024-05-13-proto-ecs-memory-allocation-en.md

 - You have to choose a **bad access policy when accessing dead entities**.
 Do you consider this an unrecoverable error and panic the program? do you consider it a user error and report it with a `Result` type?

 - You can have several mutating references to the same entity, so **the system will manage reference creation and access**.
-This is specially important if your system provides multithreaded access to entities.
+This is especially important if your system provides multithreaded access to entities.

-- When using paralelism, a possible **race condition** can happen when  someone calls `is_live` (possibly implicitly with pointer dereference) when other thread is `free`ing the entity.
-So, in this case you either **wrap the allocator entry type in a mutex-like object**, or **design your system so that this doesn't happen**
+- When using parallelism, a possible **race condition** can happen when someone calls `is_live` (possibly implicitly with pointer dereference) when another thread is `free`ing the entity.
+So, in this case, you either **wrap the allocator entry type in a mutex-like object**, or **design your system so that this doesn't happen**

 ## Usage on proto-ecs